99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/181c3088-4372-4996-9a5f-fdc502dfa23c">

 Cloud development Kit:
-define cloud infrastructure using familiar language, code gets compiled into CloudFormation model (Json/Yaml)
+define cloud infrastructure using familiar language, code gets compiled into CloudFormation model (Json/Yaml) example: BUILD A STACK USING PYTHON!!
 You can deploy infrastructure and application code together, if it doesn't compile you don't get either of them.

 Create the app from a "template provided by AWS CDK" -> Add code to the app to create resources within stacks ->